corda/corda-gradle-plugins/README.md

 To install locally for testing a new build against Corda you can run the following from the project root;

     ./gradlew install

+## Release process

+The version number of the "bleeding edge" in `master` is always a `-SNAPSHOT` version.
+To create a new release, a _maintainer_ must create a new branch off the latest commit in this release, remove the `-SNAPSHOT` from the version number and then run the publish to artifactory task in TeamCity.
+The version number in `master` is than advanced to the next `-SNAPSHOT` number.